TissueHub/TissueHub/README.md

 ### Building

-1. Ensure the `VERSION` environment variable in .travis.yml is correct.
+1. Ensure the `TISSUEHUB_VERSION` environment variable in .travis.yml is correct.
 2. Kick off the build using `make`

     ```shell